paperback-community/extension-templates/README.md

-# Extension Templates
+# Template Extensions

-Extension templates repository for Paperback.
+Paperback extensions designed as templates to help developers get started quickly.

 This includes the following: